qjebbs/vscode-plantuml/README.md

 ## Notice

-1. PlantUML formatter is disabled (since v2.8.3) if `editor.formatOnSave` is on.
-Because the formatter is not reliable enough according to user feedbacks.

-1. Newly designed preview provides various zoom/pan actions and snap feature:
+Newly designed preview provides various zoom/pan actions and snap feature:

 - Zoom operations (since version 2.7.0):
     - Zoom to select area
     - Pinch to zoom (TouchPad)
     - Click to zoom in, alt + click to zoom out
     - Ctrl + mouse scroll to zoom in/out
     - Middle mouse button click to toggle zoom
     - Zoom in / zoom out / toggle buttons of the controls bar.
 - Pan operations (since version 2.7.0):
     - Right mouse button drag
     - Two-finger move to pan (TouchPad)
     - Mouse scroll
 - Snap to border (since v2.8.0):
     - Scroll to most bottom/right/top/left, preview will snap to that border.
     > e.g. Snap to Bottom is useful while writing long activity diagrams, which helps you keep focus in the latest part in the bottom.

 ## Features